-There was a tradition years ago among Panama City-dwellers: going out for fried fish in El Chorrillo, the raffish barrio where boxing legend Roberto Durán grew up.
-The custom faded over the years, but not the renown of El Chorrillo’s fish.
+There was a tradition years ago among Panama City dwellers: going out for fried fish in El Chorrillo, the raffish barrio where boxing legend Roberto Durán grew up.
+While the custom faded over the years, the popularity of El Chorrillo’s fish has not.
 It’s led to the recent establishment of a “gastronomic marketplace” along the Cinta Costera.
-(The waterfront market was originally to be named the Fritódromo, in honor of the Panamanians’ love for all things fried!)
-City leaders thought to revive the erstwhile custom and eleven chefs were selected from the neighborhood, trained in restaurant management as well as haute cuisine by renowned high-end chefs, and then the city turned the premises over to them.
-It became Sabores del Chorrillo and today every stall has developed its own creative bill of fare.
+(The waterfront market was originally to be named the Fritódromo, in honor of the Panamanians’ love for all things fried.)
+Eleven chefs were selected from the neighborhood and trained in restaurant management as well as haute cuisine by renowned high-end chefs; then the city turned the premises over to them.
+It became Sabores del Chorrillo, and today every stall has its own kitchen and its own creative bill of fare.